 Are you feeling like you’ll always be embarrassed to have people come over to your house because of the mess?
 You might have what Marla Cilley calls “Can’t Have Anyone Over Syndrome,” or “C.H.A.O.S” for short.
+In fact, C.H.A.O.S. is one of the main reasons people start using the Flylady system that Cilley created.

 Can’t Have Anyone Over Syndrome will make you want to ban people from coming in your home.
 You’ll do almost anything to not have to have people over for a visit.
 If you see one of your friends coming up to your front door, you’ll hide and pretend like you’re not home.